jwheelo1/S22-4820/class/lect/00/Lect-00.raw.md

 If you choose a virtual or remote system my recommendation would be to install Ubuntu on it.

+### Step 0

+Setup and install Virtual Box, then Install Ubuntu on it.

 ### Step 1